dotnet/docs/docs/dotnet-five.md

 ### C# updates

-C# will move forward in lock-step with .NET releases.
 Developers writing .NET 5 apps will have access to the latest C# version and features. .NET 5 is paired with C# 9.
 C# 9 brings many new features to the language, here are a few highlights:

 - Records: Immutable reference types that behave like value types, and introduce the new `with` keyword into the language.
 - Relational pattern matching: Extends pattern matching capabilities to relational operators for comparative evaluations and expressions, including logical patterns - new keywords `and`, `or`, and `not`.